 Teaching Reading Fluency

 Whilst a rigorous phonics programme ensures children develop their ability to decode words, we recognise that fluent readers are no longer simply 'decoding' each word they encounter and saying them at speed.
-In each school and every year group, children are taught the knowledge and skills needed to recognise words automatically, accurately and quickly.
+In each school year group, children are taught the knowledge and skills needed to recognise words automatically, accurately and quickly.
 Strategies are in place to help children to develop prosody and the ability to read with appropriate expression at an appropriate pace.
 They are taught to phrase, recognise new vocabulary and comprehend the meaning of words, and to use expression effectively.

 Teaching for comprehension and enjoyment